U.S.-backed alliance says Russian jets struck its fighters in east Syria

 Dillon, spokesman for the U.S.-led coalition, said it was communicating with Russia to ensure measures to avoid unintended conflict between the offensives were being followed.

-Reporting by Ellen Francis; Additional reporting by Vladimir Soldatkin in Moscow; Editing by John Stonestreet
+Reporting by Ellen Francis; Additional reporting by Vladimir Soldatkin in Moscow; Editing by Raissa Kasolowsky and John Stonestreet